shaunak-batra/BasketTradingBO/README.md

 - *Promising* required a positive median out-of-sample Sharpe and more significant pairs than chance would produce.
 The median was -0.14 and there were no significant pairs: **not met**.
 - *Not promising* was defined as a median Sharpe at or below zero across at least 50 pairs.
-The median was -0.14 across 60 pairs: **met**.
+All 60 pairs were evaluated and 42 traded.
+The median across those 42 was -0.14; the 18 that never traded have no Sharpe ratio, and counting them as zero gives a median of 0.00 across all 60, still at or below zero: **met**.

 The conclusion was therefore fixed before it was observed: **daily cointegration pairs trading on this universe, with these costs, does not produce an edge.** The v3.0 rules did what they were designed to do.
 They removed